swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 **Changing Directories**

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
-Let's move into the `UofCSCBC2012` directory.
+Let's move into the `SWC-bootcamp` directory.
 Enter the following command:

-    cd UofCSCBC2012
+    cd SWC-bootcamp

 Now use the `ls` command to see what is inside this directory.
 You will see that there is an entry which is green.
 This means that this